distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 Suppose outcome A has 90% probability, pre-event spot is `\\(100`, and `market_impact_TWAP` is zero.
 If the true conditional values are `\\)101` under A and `$91` under B, their probability-weighted average is `$100` and their spread is `$10`.
 The oriented forecast error is `$1` under A and `$9` under B. The following rules allocate that error differently.

-### Full statewise correction
+### Choosing the correction rule

-Dividing the A error by `1-probability_a` and the B error by `probability_a` produces the direct resolution-jump beta.
+Full statewise correction divides the A error by `1-probability_a` and the B error by `probability_a`, producing the direct resolution-jump beta.
 In the example, the A settlement correction is `$1 / 10% = $10`, while the B correction is `$9 / 90% = $10`.
 Either outcome therefore produces the correct impact in conditional expectation.

 When A was already 90% likely, its resolution increases its probability by only 10 percentage points, from 90% to 100%.
 A `$10` error in the estimated impact therefore appears as only a `$1` error in the predicted A-conditional asset price: 90% of A's effect was already incorporated into spot.
 To recover the full `$10` spread error from that `$1` observation, the statewise rule divides it by the remaining 10% probability change.

-The division cannot distinguish the event-related signal from another price movement occurring at the same time.
-If unrelated news, noise, or manipulation adds another `$1` to the observed A price, the measured forecast error becomes `$2` and the inferred impact becomes `$20` rather than `$10`.
-The unrelated `$1` has been amplified into a `$10` impact-estimation error.
-This amplification occurs under A, which resolves 90% of the time.
-Under B, probability moves by 90 percentage points, so dividing its larger price delta by 90% causes the same `$1` of noise to change the impact estimate by only about `$1.11`.
-Statewise correction makes either outcome accurate in conditional expectation when the observation is clean, but does so by assigning the greatest leverage to the common outcome's low-signal-to-noise observation.
+The division also scales unrelated movements.
+If news, noise, or manipulation adds another `$1` to the observed A price, the inferred impact becomes `$20` rather than `$10`: the extra `$1` becomes a `$10` impact-estimation error under the outcome that occurs 90% of the time.
+Under B, the same `$1` of noise changes the estimate by only about `$1.11`, because the observed price delta is divided by a 90-percentage-point probability move.
+Statewise correction supports an outcome-specific hedge, but gives the greatest leverage to the common outcome's lowest-signal observation.

-### Reliability-weighted unconditional correction

-Dividing the A error by `probability_a` and the B error by `1-probability_a` instead makes the unconditional expected correction equal the full impact forecast error.
-In the example, settlement is corrected by about `$1.11` under A and `$90` under B. The probability-weighted correction is still `$10`: 90% of `$1.11` plus 10% of `$90`.

-This weighting avoids assigning excessive influence to the small absolute price delta observed when an already-likely outcome resolves.
-Fixed-size price noise or manipulation is large relative to that event-related delta, so it is a less reliable source of error information than the larger delta associated with the surprising outcome.
-When absolute residual noise is equal across outcomes and the market TWAP is close to the target, inverse-realised-outcome-probability weighting minimises the additive-noise contribution to ex ante variance among linear correction rules whose unconditional expected settlement equals the target impact.
-It is an instance of the more general principle that error observations should be weighted according to their estimated precision while preserving the intended expected correction.
+Reliability-weighted unconditional correction instead divides the A error by `probability_a` and the B error by `1-probability_a`.
+In the example, settlement is corrected by about `$1.11` under A and `$90` under B, whose probability-weighted average is `$10`.
+This shifts leverage away from the small, relatively noisy price delta observed when an already-likely outcome resolves.
+When absolute residual noise is equal across outcomes and the market TWAP is close to the target, this weighting minimises the additive-noise contribution to ex ante variance among linear rules whose unconditional expected settlement equals the target impact.

 Probability is only one reliability heuristic.
-Liquidity, observed volatility, oracle dispersion and time synchronisation can imply different weights.
-The contract must specify its reliability rule in advance.
-Even with an appropriate rule, shifting correction away from common outcomes creates rare, extreme settlements and does not make each outcome's conditional expected settlement correct.
+Liquidity, observed volatility, oracle dispersion, and time synchronisation can imply different weights.
+The contract must specify its rule in advance rather than derive a weight from the realised error magnitude.
+Even with an appropriate rule, reliability weighting creates rare, extreme settlements and does not make each outcome's conditional expected settlement correct.
 It is therefore better suited to an unconditional speculative claim than to a hedge that depends on accuracy in one specified outcome.

-### Unweighted low-gain correction

-The non-amplifying version adds `oriented_forecast_error` directly to `market_impact_TWAP`, without dividing it by either probability:
+Unweighted low-gain correction adds `oriented_forecast_error` directly to `market_impact_TWAP`, without dividing it by either probability:

 `terminal_impact_index = market_impact_TWAP + oriented_forecast_error`.